 The coronavirus crisis32 articles

 This is what it looks like when globalization collapses.
 The political and economic disasters brought about by COVID-19 – a crisis of our own making – have exacerbated pre-existing social problems: disinformation is spreading like bushfire; marginalized refugees have been abandoned by Europe, Roma are being over-policed, the homeless under-served, LGBTQ people outed and ousted, sex workers scapegoated.
-The crisis has been abused to silence press and public dissent, and the initial lack of resistance to martial law in most places has been striking.
-But this unprecedented situation also offers a chance to fundamentally restructure our economies, rethink how we work altogether, appreciate what is really essential, and put social connections up front and centre.
+The crisis has been abused to silence press and public dissent, and as vaccination progresses, questions of global justice are intertwined with health crises.

 Eurozine looks into the political and cultural factors behind the COVID-19 pandemic and reports from the frontiers.

 Sensationalism has focused on fistfights over toilet rolls, but the real story is the withdrawal of democratic oversight, and how little public resistance there is to the declaration of martial law.
 Power granted is power conceded; and power relinquished is power reclaimed with difficulty.